 The ultimate purpose of every supernatural sign performed by Jesus Christ while on earth was to lead the people to believe that Jesus was indeed the Christ, the Son of God.

-John the Beloved reveals this in John 20:
+John the Beloved attests to this truth.

 30 And truly Jesus did many other signs in the presence of His disciples, which are not written in this book;

 31 but these are written that you may believe that Jesus is the Christ, the Son of God, and that believing you may have life in His name.
 (NKJV).

 Whatever sign, vision or revelation the Lord Jesus gives us today it is still primarily for the same purpose – to lead us to believe that He is who He says He is and that He will do whatever He says He will do.

 Mary Magdalene was undoubtedly the first to see the signs that the Lord Jesus had resurrected from the dead as He had promised, but unfortunately she was not the first person to believe in the resurrection of Jesus.

 When Mary got to the tomb early on the resurrection morning and saw that the heavy stone laid against the mouth of the tomb had been miraculously taken away, she quickly jumped into a wrong conclusion.

 The Scripture records, “Then she ran and came to Simon Peter, and to the other disciple, whom Jesus loved, and said to them, “They have taken away the Lord out of the tomb, and we do not know where they have laid Him.”
 (John 20:2 NKJV).

 No one had taken the Lord out of the tomb; He had risen up from the dead triumphantly just as He had said before His death.